-There were 46,677 housing units in the city at the time of the 2010 Census, and the average household size was 2.46 persons per household.
-Information about occupancy, which refers to whether a house is occupied or vacant is shown in the charts below.
+There were 47,951 housing units in the city at the time of the 2020 Census, and the percentage of houses that were occupied or vacant is shown in the charts below.

 The vacancy rate in High Point in 2020 was 7.4%, which was significantly lower than in 2010 when it was 12.4%.
 This is not too surprising given the effects of the Great Recession seen nationwide from 2008-2010 and efforts to address blighted properties in High Point since then.
 By comparison the vacancy rate in 2020 was 9.7% nationally and 11.6% in North Carolina.

 Information about tenure, which refers to whether an occupied housing unit is owner or renter occupied, is shown in the charts below.
 According to the 2016-2020 5-year American Community Survey (ACS), the percentage of owner-occupied homes in High Point was 57.9%, which was below the percentages seen nationally (64.4%) and statewide (65.7%).
 However, it is slightly higher than the 57.1% figure reported ten years earlier.